 Carpets are a wholly different story than rugs, which often require more remediation effort.
 First, carpets usually have some form of padding under them, which may encourage mold growth even if you don’t see it on the outside of the carpet.
 Further, there’s the subfloor under the padding to consider.
 This is usually made of either OSB or plywood; in either case, it can become a perfect breeding ground for mold.

 Before attempting to remediate carpet mold, you’ll need to pull the carpet back and check the condition of the padding and subfloor.
 In extreme cases, you’ll need to replace sections of both to fully remove the mold from your home.

 There are several steps you can take to prevent mold from taking hold in your rugs.
 Start by quickly cleaning up any spills and removing all excess moisture.
 If you have a rug that’s constantly getting wet, like inside your door, make sure you swap it out and give it time to dry.
 Mold will generally start growing within 24 to 72 hours when excess moisture is present.

 Next, control the humidity within your home.
 The EPA suggests maintaining your home’s humidity between 30% and 50% relative.
 This is enough moisture to prevent things from becoming overly dry but dry enough to inhibit mold growth.

 If you need help with mold remediation, you can count on Pur360 in Lake Zurich, IL.
-We have locations throughout the United States, including Florida, Texas, Wisconsin, Georgia, Michigan, and Missouri.
+We have locations throughout the United States, including Florida, Texas, Wisconsin, and Georgia.
 Our experts offer mold testing, remediation, and restoration along with odor removal and ultraviolet sanitization.
 Call to schedule your mold remediation consultation with one of our specialists today.